Joseph-Marie Trịnh Như Khuê: Biography

 The archbishop was reserved as a cardinal in pectore by Pope Paul VI when the consistory was announced on April 28, 1976, and was published and created Cardinal Priest of S. Francesco di Paola ai Monti at the consistory on 24 May of that same year.
 Khue attended the consistory in the purple robes of a bishop, because he did not have time to get red ones.
-He was the first cardinal to hail from Vietnam, and was also one of the cardinal electors who participated in the conclaves of August and October 1978, which selected Popes John Paul I and John Paul II respectively.
+He was the first cardinal to hail from Vietnam, and was also the eldest of the cardinal electors who participated in the conclaves of August and October 1978, which selected Popes John Paul I and John Paul II respectively.

 Cardinal Khuê died in Hanoi, at the age of 79; he had been the ecclesiastical leader of Hanoi for twenty-eight years.
 He is buried in St. Joseph's Cathedral, Hanoi.